A Supposedly Fun Film I’ll Never Watch Again

 The difference between efficient and lazy storytelling is small.
 Most films, arguably the better ones, have plot holes, dispense from full logical coherency, as a sort of example of, or testament to, how stories are unreal by definition.
 This can give us a tricky but positive feedback loop: short-cuts and leaps of logic result, ideally, in a story whose emotional impact retroactively justifies them.
 Wait, how did she get up there?
 Was it possible to do that?
 The story works well enough that these questions no longer matter or, better, we don’t even notice.
 Your sensitivity then to a story’s logic might be less a sign that you’re smarter than the film, than proof of a kind of deficiency.
-To suspend even disbelief still takes a bit of strength.
+To suspend even your disbelief still takes a bit of strength.
 And to be able to do so is not to be credulous, but to know how to read a story (in the strong sense of ‘read’).

-But the evil twin to this mechanism is when a story rushes you between loosely knitted-together set-pieces — usually action sequences — that are so isolated and episodic, and peopled with such crash-test dummies, that they expose the short-cuts as being instead a cynical, even contemptuous kind of laziness.
+But the evil twin to this mechanism is when a story rushes you between loosely knitted-together set-pieces — usually action sequences — that are so isolated and episodic, and peopled with such crash-test dummies, that they expose the short-cuts as coming instead from a cynical, even contemptuous kind of laziness.
 For example, Jurassic World’s telecoms work when they’re meant to, don’t work when they’re not, and with no more reason than that.
 This kind of thing is what usually gets called ‘an insult to our intelligence’.

-So that the audience won’t suspect the film of anti-militarism, its hero is also ex-military: The Good Soldier Pratt, with his original glass-bottle Coke, and vintage motorbike, and dude expressions running the whole gamut from frown to smirk.
-All that this focus group feedback-form in an oily shirt manages to do, with his fighting and flirting, is to highlight the insult of/to his female co-lead: a character treated with such contempt that we may as well call her Not-Jessica-Chastain.
+So that the audience won’t suspect the film of anti-militarism, its hero is ex-military: The Good Soldier Pratt, with his original glass-bottle Coke, and vintage motorbike, and dude expressions running the whole gamut from frown to smirk.
+All this focus group feedback-form in an oily shirt manages to do, with his fighting and flirting, is highlight the insult of/to his female co-lead: a character treated with such contempt that we may as well call her Not-Jessica-Chastain.

-The park manager has two nephews.
+The park operations manager has two nephews.
 Not her own kids.
 This is crucial.
 One is a sort of Not-Joseph-Gordon-Levitt, his main character trait a kind of dead-eyed horniness, always giving girls the scan, presumably to connect with the important demographic of busy-handed teens.
 His brother, by clever contrast, is a nerdy moppet, maybe a child prodigy, who by the way also believes in ghosts.
-Badly babysat by their aunt’s English PA, the boys sneak off on a gyroscope ride, which the older one takes off-road through a torn paddock fence, the plausibility equivalent of jumping into a tiger cage, i.e. for drunks or religious people trying to test God’s patience.
+Negligently babysat by their aunt’s English PA, the boys sneak off on a gyroscope ride, which the older one takes off-road through a torn paddock fence, the plausibility equivalent of jumping into a tiger cage, i.e. for drunks or religious people trying to test God’s patience.

 We’ve come a long way when even a David Koepp script seems by comparison a Shangri La.
 It takes all of four screenwriters to make sure we reach the end of the film with brothers learning to be brothers, their aunt getting her groove back, and Chris Pratt nodding goodbye to his raptor-bro on the misty tarmac, presumably in lieu of a jaw-chook and We’ll Always have Isla Nublar.